BlackBeltTechnology/idem/src/main/resources/hu/blackbelt/idem/README.md

 ## License

 This project is licensed under the Eclipse Public License 2.0.
-See the [LICENSE.txt](LICENSE.txt) fil
+See the [LICENSE.txt](LICENSE.txt) file.